mrodalgaard/atom-todo-show/README.md

 # TODO-show package

 Fetches TODO, FIXME, CHANGED comments from the project.

-Regex can be customized via settings.
+Or anything else you want (settings).

 Ignores anything in your .gitignore.